Small Batch Vegan Blueberry Burnt Basque Cheesecake Recipe

 Description

-This deliciously creamy vegan burnt Basque cheesecake is the easiest cheesecake ever and perfect for beginner bakers and seasoned pros alike!
-Topped with fresh blueberries, you won’t believe this Basque cheesecake is dairy free and gluten free!
+This deliciously creamy vegan burnt Basque cheesecake is made in small batch form and is the easiest cheesecake ever!!
+Recently updated, it’s perfect for beginner bakers and seasoned pros alike!
+You’re never going to believe this Basque cheesecake is made entirely without eggs and dairy!

 Ingredients

-- 1 cup (240 g) dairy free yogurt or vegan sour cream, room temperature
+- 2 tbsp (30 g) dairy free yogurt or dairy-free sour cream, room temperature

 - 1 tbsp vanilla extract